MicrosoftDocs/msteams-docs/msteams-platform/samples/integrating-web-apps.md

 ***Integration scenarios**: Standalone apps, collaboration apps*

 In general, your app should feel natural in Teams.
-You might think migrating existing app content to a Teams tab is sufficient, but we strongly recommend your app follows our [design guidelines](../designing-your-app/designing-overview.md).
+You might think migrating existing app content to a Teams tab is sufficient, but we strongly recommend your app follows [Teams design guidelines](../concepts/design/understand-use-cases.md).
 See also: [Fluent Design System](https://fluentsite.z22.web.core.windows.net/).

 ## Maximize deep linking